• Products

 1. Timing: Age Isn't Just a Number

-In 2021, more than half of retirees claimed Social Security benefits before reaching their full retirement age (FRA), and one-quarter claimed benefits at 62, which is the earliest most Americans are eligible.1 However, this is considered early filing.
+In 2024, 63% of retirees claimed Social Security benefits before reaching their full retirement age (FRA), and a third claimed benefits at 62, which is the earliest most Americans are eligible.2 However, this is considered early filing.
 By doing so, they may lock in a lower-than-expected benefit for the remainder of their lives.

 Filing at Age of Eligibility vs. Full Retirement Age Reduces Benefits